jgl2832/Sharkwhirl/README.md

 - undo github pages nonsense for now, just focus on local dev
 - dockerize? maybe a bit much
 - game script
+- loading screen while music and assets are loading?
+- find assets for derek

 Created by Jake Levine
+Music by Tiny Hazard